The inhomogeneous multispecies PushTASEP: Dynamics and symmetry: Multiline PushTASEP

 \subsection{Projection to the multispecies PushTASEP}

-\begin{lem} Consider the multiline process in equilibrium, say $(\heta_u, u\geq 0)$ where $u$ is the time parameter.
-Then the projection $(\Pi(\heta_u), u\geq 0)$ is the multispecies PushTASEP process in equilibrium. \end{lem} We have constructed both the PushTASEP and the multiline process as processes governed by independent Poisson processes of bells with rate $1/\beta_j$ at site $j$, for $1\leq j\leq L$.
-To prove Lemma \ref{lem:projection}, it then suffices to check the following property.
+\begin{lem} Consider the multiline process in stationarity, say $(\heta_u, u\geq 0)$ where $u$ is the time parameter.
+Then the projection $(\Pi(\heta_u), u\geq 0)$ is the multispecies PushTASEP process in stationarity. \end{lem} We have constructed both the PushTASEP and the multiline process as processes governed by independent Poisson processes of bells with rate $1/\var_j$ at site $j$, for $1\leq j\leq n$.
+To prove \cref{lem:projection}, it then suffices to check the following property.

 \begin{lem} Suppose $\heta\in\hOmega_\lambda$ and $\eta=\Pi(\heta)\in \Omega_\lambda$.
 Let $\heta^j$ be the state resulting from $\heta$ when a bell rings at site $j$ in the multiline process.
 Let $\eta^j$ be the state resulting from $\eta$ when a bell rings at site $j$ in the multispecies process.
 Then $\eta^j=\Pi(\heta^j)$. \end{lem}